gutovesco/MathADoor/README.md

 # MathADoor

-A math platform that calculates and returns to the user the values of functions, derivatives and integratives
+ENGLISH: A math platform that calculates and returns to the user the values of functions, derivatives and integratives

-Uma plataforma matemática que calcula e retorna para o usuário os valores de funções, derivadas e integrais
+PORTUGUESE: Uma plataforma matemática que calcula e retorna para o usuário os valores de funções, derivadas e integrais